Dataport/polar/packages/plugins/AddressSearch/README.md

 | searchStreetKey | Boolean? | Defines whether streets should be searched for by key. |
 | searchStreets | Boolean? | Defines whether street search is active.
 Precondition to set `searchHouseNumbers` to `true`. |

 While all fields are optional, configuring none of them will yield undefined behaviour.
 At least one search instruction should be set to `true`.
+Since `queryParameters` is a general type it has to be specified that in this case it is of the type `MpApiParameters`.

 ```js
 type: 'mpapi'